-As a senior fellow in the Einhorn Center, Richard Kiely stewards the design and implementation of the Engaged College Initiative; oversees research, assessment and program evaluation activities; and offers general advising on community-engaged learning, teaching and research.
+As associate vice provost for engagement and land-grant affairs and the director of academic initiatives in the Einhorn Center, Richard stewards the design and implementation of the Engaged College Initiative; oversees academic programs and initiatives and offers general advising to faculty, staff and students interested in incorporating community-engaged learning into their teaching and research endeavors.

 In 2002, Richard received his Ph.D. from Cornell University and from 2002 to 2006, he was an assistant professor in the Department of Lifelong Education, Policy and Administration at the University of Georgia.
 In 2005, he was recognized nationally as a John Glenn Scholar in Service-Learning for research that developed a transformative service-learning model.